HSarfaraz/Interview-Preparation/HR-Questions/README.md

 “In my last role, my manager asked that I create a presentation for our PR event.
 I completed the slides and accompanying documents for the presentation, and received feedback from my manager before the event.
 While I thought my work was effective and appropriate for the event, my manager suggested I reduce the text and add more graphic elements to the presentation slides.
 I initially disagreed because I thought the audience would benefit more from the information on our products.
 However, my manager had extensive experience in graphic design and marketing, so I truly appreciated the feedback and learning opportunity to improve the appearance of my presentation."

+## Tell me about a mistake you made at work.
+How did you handle the situa-tion?

 ### Keep in mind:
 The interviewer may ask this to understand how you accept accountability and find solutions to fix mistakes.
 Describe your approaches when recognizing problems, communicating with managers and implementing suggestions and strategies that help you fix errors.

 #### Answer:
 “When I first started my career as an assistant branch manager, I made the mistake of taking on everything by myself, including daily tasks and important sales projects.
 I eventually started falling behind on some of my sales goals, which my directors noticed.
 I met with my directors to discuss improvement strategies and methods to allocate more work to my team, which helped me under- stand when to delegate and when to complete certain tasks.
 Learning from this mistake helped me develop my skills as a manager and improve my ability to direct and help teams organize workflow.”

+## What is something you said or did that had a positive impact on a teammate or customer?

 ### Keep in mind:
 Your impact on others in the workplace can be a positive contribution to the work environment and company culture.
 This question helps the interviewer assess your ability to have a positive influence on others and support their organization's overall success.
 In your answer, give an ex- ample of how you listened to others and offered support that helped achieve a positive result.